Amaranthus blitum: Related plants

+Amaranthus viridis, the slender amaranth or green amaranth, is closely related and edible.

 Distribution and habitat

 Native to the Mediterranean region, it is naturalized in other parts of the world, including much of eastern North America, much of tropical Africa, Western Europe and Japan.
 In Britain it was first recorded in the wild in 1771 when it appeared in Essex.
 It occurred more frequently in scattered locations in southern England in the 19th century but has since decreased.
 It is established in Guernsey and elsewhere as a casual plant, springing up on waste ground, rubbish tips and cultivated areas, probably from wool waste, coconut fibre or birdseed.